dareksob/deno-api-server/README.md

 # deno-api-server
 An http/rest api server for deno.
-Based on std http library of deno and use the concept of functional programming for your endpoint definitions.
+Based on std deno http library and use the concept of functional programming for your endpoint definitions.

 `Status` WIP, please wait for the first release ;-)